-Capture better holiday images for Christmas
+Capture better family holiday images

 Changing the angle you shoot from can give a real WOW factor – try getting down at floor level, shoot from a step above the kids and get in really close for details and facial expressions.